owntech-foundation/Core/docs/environment_setup.md

               Warning if using the system Python: although `venv` is part of the Python Standard Library, some Linux distributions such as Debian and Ubuntu don't install it by default.
               In that case, make sure that the `python3-venv` package is installed.
         - **CMake:** If you do not have CMake installed, get it here [CMake Installer](https://cmake.org/download/)
-        - 64 bit linux installation
+        - 64 bit Linux distribution
         - Write permission for the serial port (`/dev/ttyACM0`): See PlatformIO documentation which provides a [udev rules file](https://docs.platformio.org/en/latest/core/installation/udev-rules.html)
         - **Internet connection**